Johncci/summer-soccer-camp/README.md

   * The hamburger menu would not display as expected on small screen sizes.
 I spoke to my mentor who reviewed this issue and told me to look at my media queries overlapping.
 The problem was that the small screen size was being overuled by larger screen sizes which had the CSS command of display:None;.
 I addressed this issue by creating a minimum width media query which prevented the larger screen media query from passing down to the smaller screens.
 This was all achieved with assistance from my mentor.

   * Tha hamburger menu was staying open on arrival to the website.
 The reason for this was the specificity was not properly utilized to target the menu and the command display:none; was not working as expected.
-I addressed this by taking the following action - header>#menu.
+I addressed this by taking the following action - header>#menu rather than have all the css rules under just #menu.

   * The sign up form was not responsive on horizontal mobile viewing.
 I changed the height values to VH values for the page, the form and the text spacing to address this issue.
 <br>